swaroop2617/Wear-On-Admin/README.md

 ## Features

+* Dashboard with customer segmentation and analytics
+* Add new products with image upload support
-* Manage product data (add/view)
+* View and manage product list
-* View customer segmentation insights
+* Manage customer orders
-* Responsive UI design
+* Clean and responsive admin UI
 * Integration with backend APIs
-* Fast development using Vite

 ## Installation and Setup